southbayjay/awesome-windsurf/README.md

 ## Troubleshooting
 *Coming soon - We will collect common issues and solutions here*

+## Community
+*Coming soon - We will collect community resources and links here*

 ## Contributing
 We welcome contributions!
 If you have suggestions, tips, or resources to add: